 (1) NASA Headquarters and all NASA Centers, including Component Facilities and Technical and Service Support Centers.

 (2) For purposes of this NPR, NASA Headquarters is treated as a Center.
 Further, all roles and responsibilities of a Center Chief Information Officer (CIO) are also applicable to the NASA Headquarters CIO and all stipulated Center requirements are also applicable to NASA Headquarters.

-(3) NASA Jet Propulsion Laboratory (JPL), other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.
+(3) NASA Jet Propulsion Laboratory (JPL), a Federally Funded Research and Development Center, other contractors, grant recipients, or parties to agreements only to the extent specified or referenced in the appropriate contracts, grants, or agreements.